locborgtus/xcountry-roadtrip-2023/docs/README.md

 * The drive from NYC to Boston looked boring and expensive with tolls, so we decided on a whim to take the scenic route into Albany through mid-state New York
 * On the way to Toronto, ON and Richmond, VA, we met folks at the Supercharger who gave us great dinner recommendations
 * On the Trans-Canadian highway, we found an unforgettably beautiful rest stop along Lake Superior where we dipped our toes in the water
 * While EV camping in Thunder Bay, ON, a thunderstorm passed overnight.
-There was lightning and thunder every 15 seconds for 30 minutes, that lit up the sky while rain poured on the car.
+There was lightning and thunder every 15 seconds for 30 minutes that lit up the night sky while rain poured on the car.
 * In Winnipeg, we stumbled on a cool downtown festival with music, food, and drinks

 In large cities such as NYC and DC, we used public transit instead of driving.
 Driving and parking in a city is slow and frustrating, and public transit works much better for urban exploration.
 We would find a public transit parking with L2 charging, park, then hop onto the transit and sightsee for the day.
 When we returned to the car, it would gain a significant charge.
 In NYC, for example, we park the EV in a Jersey City commuter train station with a L2 charger.
 When we returned, the car gained a 50% charge.